-For many of us, the word Pinterest immediately evokes visions of elaborate destination wedding mood boards and vegan cupcake recipes.
+That being said, for many of us, the word Pinterest immediately evokes visions of elaborate destination wedding mood boards and vegan cupcake recipes.
 Granted, you will undoubtedly find an abundance of both of those things in its archives – if that’s what you’re looking for.

-The majority of those users are women across all ages, unlike on Instagram for example, which is mainly used by millennials and Gen Xers.
+The majority of those users are women of all ages, unlike on Instagram for example, which is mainly used by millennials and Gen Xers.
 So, for vacation rental businesses who are especially targeting middle-aged guests and new families, this already presents a golden opportunity.

 Pinterest Marketing Tip #1: Create a Professional Business Profile